-There are unique considerations for Medicare4 and Medicaid5 populations that could impact projected retention rates.
+There are unique considerations for Medicare and Medicaid populations that could impact projected retention rates.
 For example, the eligible Medicaid population is younger and more diverse than the Medicare population, and experiences higher rates of unemployment and partial employment than the general population.
-To achieve retention rates comparable to the Medicare population, organizations delivering the National DPP lifestyle change program to the
+To achieve retention rates comparable to the Medicare population, organizations delivering the National DPP lifestyle change program to Medicaid beneficiaries may need to tailor programs to specific cultural communities and address health-related social needs (HRSN) like childcare, transportation, and mobility issues.